Classroom learning about cryptocurrency and bitcoin

 Altcoin - Any cryptocurrency that is not Bitcoin.
 'Alt' stands for 'alternative', so it's like an alternative form of digital money.

-ICO (Initial Coin Offering) - Similar to an initial public offering (IPO) in the stock market.
-It's a way for new cryptocurrencies to raise money by selling coins.
+ICO (Initial Coin Offering)—Similar to an initial public offering (IPO) in the stock market, an ICO is a way for new cryptocurrencies to raise money by selling coins.

 Token - A type of cryptocurrency that represents an asset or specific use and resides on a blockchain.